Railway Labor Act

 Following the issuance of the PEB’s findings and recommendations, negotiations enter a final 30-day cooling-off period under the RLA.

 Since the enactment of the Railway Labor Act in 1926, most national freight rail negotiations have resulted in voluntary settlements without any service interruptions.
-However, in rare instances when the parties have not reached an agreement before exhaustion of the RLA negotiation process, Congress has generally stepped in to prevent or terminate service disruptions.
+However, in rare instances when the parties have not reached an agreement before exhaustion of the RLA negotiation process, including in the most recent bargaining round, Congress has generally stepped in to prevent or terminate service disruptions.
 Past congressional measures have included additional cooling-off periods to continue negotiations, implementation of PEB recommendations, and compulsory arbitration.